 In London, gardens, terraces and balconies are a premium.
 If you’re lacking outside space and missing the countryside, houseplants allow you to create your own calm, nature-infused oasis inside.

 Caring for plants is the perfect way to add some botanical-style slow living to your routine.
-If you’re a house plant fan like me, you’ll find checking up on your plants is relaxing and therapeutic.
+If you’re a houseplant fan, you’ll find checking up on your plants is relaxing and therapeutic.
 Maybe it’s because they can’t talk… Although, on the other hand, some say talking to your plants and praising them helps them grow.
-Sounds hard to believe, but I guess it’s worth a try?!
-I have a sad looking calathea that could definitely benefit from some kind words.
+Perhaps it’s worth a try?

 Making Rented Space Your Own

 If you can’t paint the walls to cover up cracks and marks, you can pop a houseplant in front of the eyesore.
 Plants are a relatively cheap way to decorate and accessorise your temporary (or not so temporary) home – especially when your contract prevents you from doing much else.
 You can infinitely redesign your plant shelfies and move your pots to create a new look whenever you feel like it.